ResultadosDigitais/feature_flagger/README.md

 ## Upgrading

 When upgrading from `1.1.x` to `1.2.x` the following command must be executed to ensure the data stored in Redis storage is right.
+Check #67 and #68 for more info.

     $ bundle exec rake feature_flagger:migrate_to_resource_keys